LattePandaTeam/Docs/content/delta_edition/drivers_and_software.md

+！！！Some users has reported that the driver of PCI Data Acquisition and Signal Processing Controller is still missing after installing all drivers according to the guide.
+We suggest you can try to install some third party software to fix this issue, such as [Driver Booster 7](https://www.iobit.com/en/driver-booster.php).

 ## Touch Panel Drivers

-The touch panel driver for Alpha is same as that for LattePanda V1.0.
+The touch panel driver for Delta is same as that for LattePanda V1.0.

 [Windows 10 Drivers (V1.1) - 32Bit](https://github.com/LattePandaTeam/LattePanda-Win10-Software/raw/master/Drivers/2G32GB_Drivers/Touch/32%20bit%20GoodixTouchDriver%20v1.1.rar)